radian-software/selectrum/README.md

 This section documents why I decided to write Selectrum instead of using any of the numerous existing solutions in Emacs.

+I have not used many of these packages extensively.
+So, if you think I've overlooked an important part or I've written something mean or unfair, **please** feel free to contribute a correction.

 ### Why not IDO?

 [IDO](https://www.gnu.org/software/emacs/manual/html_node/ido/index.html)